 - Communicate research results in technical and non-technical terms to potential stakeholders

-Boston University’s MS in Population Health Research degree program also offers specializations in Global Health, Climate and Health, and Translation and Implementation Science.
-Additionally, students can tailor a customized specialization to their professional goals with the support of a faculty member.
+Boston University also offers degrees in Global Health, Climate and Health, Public Health Data Science, and Translation and Implementation Science.
+Additionally, students can tailor a customized degree to their professional goals with the support of a faculty member.

 Flexible Options for Full- and Part-Time Study